 X-Men, a 2000 big-budget movie.
 Had two sequels, in 2003 and 2006.
 A 2009 Wolverine focused prequel has been released, and in 2011 another prequel called X-Men: First Class set in the 1960s focused on younger days of Professor X and Magneto.

-Wolverine and the X-Men, a 2008 cartoon series (which aired in 2009 in the US), is the latest adaptation.
+Wolverine and the X-Men, a 2008 cartoon series (which aired in 2009 in the US).
 It dives straight into a spinoff of the comics continuity, so in tone it's closest to the 1992 cartoon (but in art it's more like Evolution).
 Canceled after one season.

 A 2013 show, Marvel: Agents of S.H.I.E.L.D., set within the MCU continuity with Agent Coulson as one of the main characters.
 It is developed by The Avengers writer/director Joss Whedon, with the help of Jed Whedon and Maurissa Tancharoen.